Fujifilm

 Acquisition in 2015

-FUJIFILM TeraMedica, Inc., based in Milwaukee, WI, is a leading global healthcare informatics company specializing in vendor-neutral, enterprise-wide solutions for medical image management.
-Founded in 2001, the company gained recognition for deploying the first patient-centric clinical image archive at the Mayo Clinic in 2003.
-TeraMedica's software has since been implemented in over 600 locations worldwide, demonstrating its capacity to adapt to diverse healthcare environments.
-The company's focus on customer satisfaction is supported by a robust technology platform designed for flexibility and integration within healthcare enterprises.
+FUJIFILM TeraMedica, Inc., based in Milwaukee, WI, is a prominent healthcare informatics company specializing in vendor-neutral, enterprise-wide solutions for medical image management.
+Founded in 2001, the company gained recognition for deploying the first cross-departmental, patient-centric clinical image archive at Mayo Clinic in 2003.
+TeraMedica's software has since been implemented in over 600 healthcare facilities across six continents, demonstrating its adaptability and commitment to meeting customer needs.
+The company's focus on providing comprehensive clinical content management services positions it as a leader in the healthcare informatics sector, dedicated to enhancing the efficiency and accessibility of medical imaging for healthcare enterprises.

 Cellular Dynamics International